southwickIO/cloudy-rabbit/README.md

 Simple reconnaissance and threat hunting toolbox.

 ## Description
 This collection of standalone scripts was written with the intent to gather data for some specific cybersecurity and threat hunting use cases.
-These scripts are quick 'n' dirty and cover some standalone tasks I wasn't able to find in the wild.
+These scripts are quick 'n' dirty and cover some standalone tasks I wasn't able to find in the wild or wanted to create my own.
 This repo is a toolbox that covers diverse areas of reconnaissance and is continuously under development as new scripts are added.

 ## Dependencies
 1. Python (>=3.10.6)